Western Wall Live Cam

 This ancient city is rich with cultural importance, ancient history, archeological sites, religious importance and world-renowned artifacts including the Western Wall.

-Live Cam of Western Wall (Wailing Wall, Kotel) in Jerusalem, Israel (Second Cam)
+Webcam of Western Wall (Western Wall, Kotel) in Jerusalem, Israel (Second Cam)

 Jerusalem is a walled city, but none of the walls of the city get the attention that the Western Wall does.
 The city is home to over 300 Jewish Synagogues, 33 Mosques and 50 Christian Churches.